About the Website

 “Voices of the Manhattan Project” is a joint project by the Atomic Heritage Foundation and the Los Alamos Historical Society to create a public archive of our oral history collections of Manhattan Project veterans and their families.

 The Manhattan Project was a great human collaboration.
 Participants included recent immigrants who fled anti-Semitism in Europe, young men and women straight from high school or college, and numerous Hispanics, Native Americans, and African-Americans.
 Some 125,000 people worked in secret locations in communities developed by the government for the sole purpose of the project.
 Most surprisingly, very few knew that they were working on an atomic bomb.

 Launched in October 2012, this website captures the stories of Manhattan Project veterans and their families.
-Thanks to grants from the Institute of Museum and Library Services, the Kerr Foundation, and the M. J. Murdock Charitable Trust, the Atomic Heritage Foundation and the Los Alamos Historical Society are digitizing and transcribing our oral history collections and adding the interviews to this website.
+Thanks to grants from the Crystal Trust, Department of Energy-NNSA, Institute of Museum and Library Services, the Kerr Foundation, and the M. J. Murdock Charitable Trust, the Atomic Heritage Foundation and the Los Alamos Historical Society are digitizing and transcribing our oral history collections and adding the interviews to this website.
 We hope that in time others will add to these oral histories.
 Our goal is to provide a sense of both the commonality and diversity of the Manhattan Project experience for scholars, students and the public.

+If you would like to have access to the original recordings, or you would like permission to quote from an interview, please contact us.
 This website is a work in progress, so check back often to view new videos and read new transcripts!

 Please remember that oral histories are recordings of an individual's memories.
 Two people who witnessed the same event may remember differently, and their memories may have changed over time.

-Phone: (505) 662-6272
+Phone: (505) 245-2137